AyushZero/type_zero/README.md

 Contributions are welcome!
 Fork the repository, create a branch, and submit a pull request.

 ## License
-This project is open-source under the MIT License.
+This project is open-source under the GNU GPL v3 License.